Guseynov62/Guseynov62/README.md

 - 👋 Hi, I’m Famil Huseynov
-- 👀 I’m interested in JavaScript, React, and creating responsive user interfaces
+- 👀 I’m interested in JavaScript,TypeScript, React, and creating responsive user interfaces
 - 🌱 I’m currently learning advanced CSS techniques, JavaScript frameworks like React and Vue, and best practices for responsive design
 - 💞️ I’m looking to collaborate on open-source projects or freelance work involving web development and front-end design.
 - 📫 How to reach me You can connect with me via LinkedIn or email me at familh21@gmail.com